LINWEN607/congregate/runbooks/migrations-to-dot-com.md

 * [ ] Review migration schedule (see customer migration schedule)
 * [ ] Confirm all users have logged in and linked their SAML accounts (if applicable)
+  * [ ] Disable top-level group SSO enforcement to allow membership and contribution mapping for users that do not have their SAML account linked
   * See Customer migration prerequisites for details
 * [ ] Check the status of **gitlab.com** (https://status.gitlab.com/)
   * [ ] Confirm you can reach the UI of the instance